 While this chemo-mechanical system works well to suppress odors, the subtlety of the process is the conversion of the odorous molecules themselves to surfactants.
 This not only reduces their concentrations but, converts them to more water soluble compounds (surfactants) that in fact, trap them in the reagent rich reaction matrix.
 Thus, as the reaction proceeds, the volatile compounds responsible for causing odorous conditions are themselves converted to the suppressants that obviate the problem.

-The photo above depicts Pit-Stop™ being applied to an excavation during backfill activities.
+This photo depicts Pit-Stop™ being applied to an excavation during backfill activities.
 The generation of lather indicates that the reagent is reacting with contaminants in the soil and water.
+When applied prior to backfilling, the agitation of the fill aids in mixing the reagent with contaminants in the soil and water.
 When applied prior to backfilling, the agitation of the fill aids in mixing the reagent with the contaminants while preventing the fill material from becoming contaminated.

-The photo above depicts free product starting to react (lighter tan bands) with the Pit-Stop™ reagent.
+This photo depicts free product starting to react (lighter tan bands) with the Pit-Stop™ reagent.
 It is very important to note that although a tight lather is formed by the reaction of the oxidizing reagent with the contaminant, no heat is generated.
 Thus thermal volatilization is obviated.

-The photo above shows free product reacting with Pit-Stop™.
+This photo shows free product reacting with Pit-Stop™.
 Note the heavy lather (tan foam) covering the groundwater thus forming a barrier that prevents the escape of odorous volatile compounds.

 These photos depict free product encountered during excavation activities at a site.
 Although, nearly the whole excavation contained contaminant concentrations similar to those shown in the photographs, sampling events six (6) months subsequent to the Pit-Stop™ application revealed that the free product had been completely eradicated.